 While there are successful associations representing parents and self-advocate, the priorities of these groups may not always align with the needs of provider agencies, including the need to establish standards of care and treatment.
 CASP and its member organizations recognize that a failure to act may be risky.
 Consumers and payers are demanding results and CASP is working to establish standards and define expected outcomes of quality and evidence-based treatment.

-CASP is an emerging association with the following goals:
+CASP is a rapidly-growing association with the following goals:

 - Ensure quality, safe and most effective care

 - Help to ensure that the money spent for care and treatment is directed to the most effective, evidence-based practices